proxy-wasm/spec/abi-versions/v0.2.1/README.md

 Called when the host creates a new context (`context_id`).

-When `parent_context_id` is `0` then a new plugin context is created, otherwise a new per-stream context is created.
+When `parent_context_id` is `0` then a new plugin context is created, otherwise a new per-stream context is created and `parent_context_id` refers to the plugin context.

 #### `proxy_on_done`